atalluri846/AayushTalluris-BSE-Portfolio/index.md

-﻿# A Robot That Uses Computer Vision To Track A Ball This will serve as a brief description of your project.
+﻿# A Ball Tracking Robot With A Claw
+This will serve as a brief description of your project.
 Limit this to three sentences because it can become overly long at that point.
 This copy should draw the user in and make she/him want to read more.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |